AdobeDocs/workfront.en/help/quicksilver/agile/use-scrum-in-an-agile-team/burndown/resize-collapse-burndown-chart.md

 1. (Optional) Click the **[!UICONTROL Switch team]** icon ![Switch team icon](assets/switch-team-icon.png), then either select a new [!UICONTROL Scrum] team from the drop-down menu or search for a team in the search bar.

 1. Go to the iteration that contains the burndown chart you want to collapse.
-1. Click the arrow icon in the left of the Percent Complete status bar.
+1. Click the arrow icon in the left of the [!UICONTROL Percent Complete] status bar.